What you can do

 - If results look off, confirm your catalog is synced and search settings are saved.

-- Workbench changes can be saved permanently using the Save buttons in each section, or used temporarily for testing without saving.
+- You can save workbench changes permanently using the Save buttons in each section, or use them temporarily for testing without saving.